Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • Lobsters (if there were no crayfish).

-The dressing remained the same - mayonnaise with French vinegar, Provencal oil and two egg yolks, plus a mysterious sauce from Kabul.
-Then, in the zero years, in some cookbooks it was recommended to cook a semblance of a famous dish with the remnants of any roast: from beef, veal, black grouse, chicken, and even from non-bony types of fish (with salmon, trout, sturgeon, for example).
+The dressing remained the same - mayonnaise with French vinegar, Provençal oil and two egg yolks, plus a mysterious sauce from Kabul.
+At the same time, in the 2000s, some cookbooks recommended preparing a semblance of the famous dish with the remains of any roast: beef, veal, grouse, chicken, and even non-bony types of fish (salmon, trout, sturgeon, for example).

-What happened?
-Why did the salad, unpretentious at that time, turn into a spender and a proud man?
+What's happened?
+Why did a simple salad at that time turn into a spendthrift and a proud one?
 The explanation is simple.
-Rapidly developing capitalism in Russia brought home-grown nouveaux riches with their craving for immoderation in food.
-If caviar - then buckets, if sterlet - so one and a half arshin long.
-To please the masters of life - variegated capitalists, rich merchants and smaller trading fry, the new owners of the restaurant, which belonged to the unforgettable Olivier, made the menu more chic, with frills and ostentatious chic.
+Rapidly developing capitalism in Russia has given birth to home-grown nouveau riche with their craving for excess in food.
+If it’s caviar, then in buckets, if it’s sterlet, then it’s one and a half arshins long.
+To please the owners of life - assorted capitalists, rich merchants and smaller trading fry, the new owners of the restaurant that belonged to the unforgettable Olivier made the menu more luxurious, with excesses and ostentatious chic.
 Further more.
-The food began to be laid in layers, truffles were added, and they began to intricately decorate with chilled lanspic.
-The country was peddling ...
+They began to lay the food in layers, added truffles, and began to intricately decorate it with chilled lanspeak.
+The country was in turmoil...
 And the revolution broke out.
-That same Russian rebellion - senseless, bloody.
-However, I'm not talking about...
+That same Russian revolt - senseless, bloody.
+However, that's not what I'm talking about...

 Soviet segment of the biography of Olivier salad.
 Biography with lyrical digressions

-For some time after the October Revolution, by incomprehensible inertia, pre-revolutionary textbooks and books on bourgeois cooking continued to be printed for some time.
-They continued to feature "blankets of naturally banquet shot hazel grouse", absolutely unknown to the proletariat in taste and form.
+For some time after the October revolution, due to an incomprehensible inertia, pre-revolutionary textbooks and books on bourgeois cooking continued to be printed for some time.
+They continued to feature “blanquettes made from natural banquet shot hazel grouse” that were absolutely unknown to the proletariat in taste and shape.
 Until the thirties of the last century, reprinted cookbooks from a bygone era appeared here and there.

-And in 1934, we are witnessing the birth of a certain Soyuznarpit reference book, which (horror!) includes our old and not at all worker-peasant acquaintance.
-His proud name was bashfully put out of brackets and called Game Salad (olivier).
-The components are already cut into slices that are understandable to everyone, they don’t shrink much and they directly recommend replacing gherkins and pickles with pickles.
+And in 1934 we see the birth of a certain Soyuznarpit directory, which (oh horror!) includes our long-time and not at all worker-peasant acquaintance.
+His proud name was bashfully taken out of brackets and called Game Salad (Olivier).
+The ingredients are already cut into slices that everyone can understand, they don’t squash too much, and they directly recommend replacing gherkins and pickles with pickled cucumbers.
 Although the remnants of the former chic in the form of crayfish necks for decoration are still present, liberties are indicated along with them, which are green peas and boiled carrots.
-It remains only a couple of small steps to boiled sausage, comrades!
-Let's skip the sad series of transformations, perversions and substitutions.
+There are only a couple of small steps left until the boiled sausage, comrades!
+Let us omit the sad series of transformations, perversions and substitutions.

-By 1951, an impostor - a certain one - began to appear on the pages of cookbooks.
-The comparison with False Dimitry is direct.
-Apparently, the immature student minds could not be injured by a foreign combination of letters.
-Salad, decorated with eggs and strips of chicken breast, was prepared at all catering points - from the railway station to the Kremlin.
-Soya-kabul forever gave way to the sauce "Southern" in it, and the prosaic chicken replaced the game birds.
-God's and meat analogue of Stolichny was born - all the same components, but with the replacement of the trigger for any fried, boiled or even stew.
+By 1951, an impostor began to appear on the pages of chef's textbooks - a certain one.
+A comparison with False Demetrius immediately suggests itself.
+Apparently, the fragile student minds could not be traumatized by a foreign combination of letters.
+Salad decorated with eggs and stripes chicken breast, prepared in all catering outlets - from train stations to the Kremlin.
+Kabul soybeans have forever given way to “Yuzhny” sauce in it, and prosaic chicken has replaced game birds.
+A meat analogue of Stolichny was born - all the same ingredients, but with the chicken replaced by any fried, boiled or even stewed meat.

-Closer to the seventies (kind to my heart), the painfully familiar, most Soviet, winter, New Year's version of the recipe began to take shape and conquer the frontiers.
-With boiled Doktorskaya, canned scarce green peas, a table egg and mayonnaise bought from under the floor.
+Closer to the seventies (dear to my heart), a painfully familiar, very Soviet, winter, New Year’s version of the recipe began to take shape and conquer boundaries.
+With boiled Doctor's, canned scarce green peas, a table egg and mayonnaise bought under the counter.
 In a small glass jar, remember, elders?
 I just recently gave the same one.

-The triumphal procession of the "sausage-beautiful" from Kaliningrad to Vladivostok fell on the time of the Stagnation ...
+The triumphal procession of “sausage-beautiful” from Kaliningrad to Vladivostok took place during the period of Stagnation...

-Covered in valor and glory Olivier of all times and peoples
+Covered with valor and glory Olivier of all times

 • Boiled sausage.